-In accordance with RSA 14-B:4, VII and Ethics Committee Procedural Rule 6, Paragraph VI, upon the completion of preliminary investigation, the Committee will informally resolve this matter on the terms set forth in the preceding report, if the Respondent consents.
+In accordance with RSA 14-B:4, VII and Ethics Committee Procedural Rule 6, Paragraph VI, upon the completion of preliminary investigation, this matter is resolved on the terms set forth in the preceding report.
+A letter of caution will be issued to the Respondent accordingly.